kurator-dev/kurator/docs/proposals/kuratorcd/kurator-cd.md

     // +optional
     Gateways []string `json:"gateways,omitempty"`

-    // Hosts attached to the generated Istio virtual service.
-    // Defaults to the service name
+    // Iterations defines the number of checks to run for A/B Testing and Blue/Green
+    // Note: Flagger determines whether blue-green or A/B related processing is required based on
+    // the presence or absence of content in the Iterations field.
+    // So can't configure Iterations and CanaryStrategy at the same time.
     // +optional
-    Hosts []string `json:"hosts,omitempty"`

-    // If enabled, Flagger would generate Istio VirtualServices without hosts and gateway,
-    // making the service compatible with Istio delegation.
-    // If delegation is enabled, Flagger makes the service compatible with Istio delegation,
-    // enabling configuration of traffic within the cluster
-    // Note that pilot env `PILOT_ENABLE_VIRTUAL_SERVICE_DELEGATE` must also be set.
+    Iterations int `json:"iterations,omitempty"`

+    // Threshold defines the Max number of failed checks before the rollout is terminated.
+    Threshold int `json:"threshold"`

+    // Match conditions of HTTP header.
     // +optional
-    Delegation bool `json:"delegation,omitempty"`

-    // TrafficPolicy attached to the generated Istio destination rules.
-    // +optional
-    TrafficPolicy *istiov1alpha3.TrafficPolicy `json:"trafficPolicy,omitempty"`

-    // URI match conditions for the generated service.
-    // +optional
     Match []istiov1alpha3.HTTPMatchRequest `json:"match,omitempty"`

-    // Retries policy for the generated virtual service.
+    // Retries policy for Http links.
     // +optional
     Retries *istiov1alpha3.HTTPRetry `json:"retries,omitempty"`

-    // Headers operations for the generated Istio virtual service.
+    // Headers operations for the Request.
     // e.g.
     // headers:
     //   request: